-4For the US, Blundell et al. (2020) measure the benefits of dynamic procedures used by the EPA.
-5For instance, European Commission (2019) supports exporting firms in elaborating Internal Compliance Programs(ICP) to "mitigate risks associated with dual-use trade controls and to ensure compliance" internally.
-Dual-use goods have civil and military applications and fall under special regulation to promote international security, e.g., by "countering risks associated with the proliferation of Weapons of Mass Destruction" (European Commission, 2019, p.
-17).
+4For the United States, Blundell, Gowrisankaran, and Langer (2020) measure the benefits of dynamic procedures used by the EPA.

+5For instance, the European Commission (2019) supports exporting firms in elaborating internal compliance programs(ICP) to "mitigate risks associated with dual-use trade controls and to ensure compliance" internally.
+Dual-use goods have civil and military applications and fall under special regulation to promote international security, e.g., by "countering risks associated with the proliferation of Weapons of Mass Destruction" (European Commission (2019, p.
+17)).